The Trump administration is firing 2,000 USAID workers and putting thousands of others on leave

-WASHINGTON — (AP) — The Trump administration said Sunday that it is eliminating 2,000 posts at the U.S. Agency for International Development and placing all but a fraction of others worldwide on leave.
+WASHINGTON (AP) — The Trump administration said Sunday that it is eliminating 2,000 positions at the U.S. Agency for International Development and placing all but a fraction of other staffers worldwide on leave.

-It comes after a federal judge allowed the administration to move forward with pulling thousands of USAID staffers off the job in the United States and around the world.
-U.S. District Judge Carl Nichols rejected pleas to keep his temporary stay on the government's plan in a lawsuit from employees.
+It comes after a federal judge on Friday allowed the administration to move forward with pulling thousands of USAID staffers off the job in the United States and around the world.
+U.S. District Judge Carl Nichols rejected pleas that came in a lawsuit from employees to keep temporarily blocking the government’s plan.

-The notices were sent to USAID workers and viewed by The Associated Press.

 The move escalates a monthlong administration assault on the agency that has closed its headquarters in Washington and shut down thousands of U.S. aid and development programs worldwide following an effort to freeze foreign assistance.
 President Donald Trump and his chief cost-cutter, Elon Musk, contend the aid and development work is wasteful and furthers a liberal agenda.